Mos3aB696/Tech.io/README.md

 ## Demo

-You can view the live demo of the project here: [Special Design One Live Demo](https://mos3ab696.github.io/Special_Design/)
+You can view the live demo of the project here: [Special Design Live Demo](https://mos3ab696.github.io/Special_Design/)

 ## Installation